Phone: 0161 214 1500

 Simon joins the COP group with considerable experience in coronial law.
 As part of his inquests practice, Simon frequently represents families of those who have died in state detention, including those in psychiatric detention.

 This has required a practical understanding of the Mental Health Act 1983 and the operation of the Mental Capacity Act 2005.
 These have included cases where the question of a patient’s capacity, and the suitability/qualification for detention under sections 2, 3, 136 and 137 have been central.
+He has also been instructed to deal with section 21A challenges to DOL authorisations.

 He also has personal experience of the COP procedures in relation to financial deputies.Book BarristerBack to top